 To control availability of a prior semester course:

-For organizations, click the link under My Organizations, then follow steps 3-5 above.
+For organizations, click the link under My Organizations, then follow the steps above.

 - How do I add files or content to my course in Blackboard?